perymimon/react-anime-manager/README.md

 states = useAnimeManager( tracking [,key|options])

 options = {
-    // case-sensitive string represented object's key-name that can identify each item of the tracking array. `key` can
+    // case-sensitive string represented object's key-name that can identify each item of the tracking array.
-    // be set literal at the second parameter or,if object is provide, inside the object options. `key` used when
+    // `key` can be set literal at the second parameter or,if object is provide, inside the object options.
-    // tracking is object or array of objects.
-If tracking is primitive that parameter is not mandatory and the actual
+    // `key` used when tracking is object or array of objects.
+If tracking is primitive that parameter is not
-    // value of the primitive can be used as the key.
+    //  mandatory and the actual value of the primitive can be used as the key.
     // `useAnimeManager(tracking, 'id')`
     // `useAnimeManager(tracking, {key:'id'})`
-    key:undefined,
+    key:'id',

-    instantChange : false,
+    // imediatly return last phase for each item acording to last tracking compare, without waiting finish perviues phases animation instantChange : false,
 }